 Logistics, or the bloodstream of the food supply chain

 Logistics is the bloodstream of supply chains for all consumer goods.
 In the case of the food supply chain, however, the metaphor takes on an almost literal meaning: if logistics fails, food deteriorates and you end up just throwing it away.
 The consequences of errors in Supply Chain Management (SCM) are not only food waste and financial losses.
 In extreme cases, improperly transported food becomes a threat to its consumers.
-In order to exclude such a risk, the following parameters of the food supply chain (within logistics) should be constantly monitored and optimised:
+In order to exclude such a risk, the following parameters of the food supply chain (within logistics) should be constantly monitored and optimized:

-- delivery time – in the case of food transport is a key parameter that can be improved not only by changing the means of transport (e.g. from sea to air), but also by improving packing procedures: the use of packing algorithms can save tens or hundreds of hours even in relatively short food supply chains (e.g. operating in the territory of one country),
+- delivery time – in the case of food transport is a key parameter that can be improved not only by changing the means of transport (e.g. from sea to air), but also by improving packing procedures: the use of packing optimization software can save tens or hundreds of hours even in relatively short food supply chains (e.g. operating in the territory of one country),

 - temperature – isothermal, refrigerated and ice-cold vehicles and (required by regulations in many countries) temperature monitoring during transport are commonly used,